JMagician/Magician-Document/EN/chain/index.md

                 "0xb4e32492E9725c3215F1662Cf28Db1862ed1EE84", // Transfer payer
                 "0x552115849813d334C58f2757037F68E2963C4c5e", // Transfer recipient
                 new BigInteger("1000000000000000000"), // Transfer Amount
+                SendModel.builder()
-                 "0xb4e32492E9725c3215F1662Cf28Db1862ed1EE84", // Address of the caller
+                        .setSenderAddress("0xb4e32492E9725c3215F1662Cf28Db1862ed1EE84") // Address of the caller
-                "", // PrivateKey of the caller
-                null, // gasPrice, if null is passed, the default value is automatically used null // gasLimit, if null is passed, the default value is automatically used );
+                        .setPrivateKey("")// Private key of senderAddress
+                        .setValue(new BigInteger("1000000000")) // coin amount, If you want to use the default value, you can pass null directly or leave this parameter out.
+                        .setGasPrice(new BigInteger("1000")) // gasPrice，If you want to use the default value, you can pass null directly or leave this parameter out.
+                        .setGasLimit(new BigInteger("800000")) // gasLimit，If you want to use the default value, you can pass null directly or leave this parameter out.
+        );
 sendResultModel.getEthSendTransaction(); // Results after sending a transaction sendResultModel.getEthGetTransactionReceipt(); // Results after the transaction is broadcast